wso2-extensions/identity-elk-integration/README.md

 ## Elasticsearch

 Configure the Elasticsearch to have the required indices.
 When you import the ndjson for Kibana, it will automatically create the required indices for default dashboards.
+You need to start the Elasticsearch service.

+Ubuntu
+`sudo service elasticsearch start`

+MacOS
+`brew services start elastic/tap/elasticsearch-full

+Alternatively,
+elasticsearch`

 # Custom Visualizations